 About the Mason Bee

 There are over 300 different species of them in the Northern Hemisphere.
-Due to their size and docile nature they often go unnoticed or worse they get mistaken for flies.
+Due to their size and docile nature they often go unnoticed or mistaken for flies.

-The reward for you and your plants is, of course, that your garden gets completely and efficiently pollinated.
-You’ll have many beautiful flowers and a bountiful harvest of fruit and vegetables.
+The reward for you and your plants is, of course, that your garden gets well pollinated.
+You’ll have many beautiful flowers and a bountiful harvest of fruit and vegetables with these little guys helping out.

 The price options and design options are numerous when buying a commercially made bee homes.

-You can also make one of your own out of a few small chunks of wood and tubes.
+You can also make one of your own out of a few small chunks of wood nailed together and paper tubes.
 There are basic construction plans available online, but it doesn’t need to be much more than a small square frame.

 One option is to buy a package of natural small bamboo sticks (not the coloured ones), they are usually very cheap.
 These are actually tubes that when you cut them to 6″ lengths they become perfect for the bees.
 See the image below for an example.